Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 Matplotlib

 Please note that the code is senstive to the version of the above packages.
-To make sure the code can be successfully reimpelmented, we recommond to create an anaconda virtual environment to install all the above packages.
+To make sure the code can be successfully reimpelmented, we recommond to create an anaconda virtual environment to install all the above packages with the aforementioned versions.

-## Gibbs distribution explanation
+## Simulations on the bechmark dataset
 ### test_MLP_Gibbs.py has two functionalities
 1. Generating four synthetic images (i.e., image0, image1, image2, image3), which are sampled from a Guassian distribution and sorted by two diagonal directions in the ascedning or descending order.
 Each image dimension is 32 * 32.